Ivo-Balbaert/The_Way_to_Mojo/book/7_Structs.md

 The fields of a struct (here lines 1-2) need to be defined as var when they are not initialized, and a type is necessary.
 To make a struct, you need an __init__ method (see however § 11.1).
 The `fn __init__` function (line 3) is an "initializer" - it behaves like a constructor in other languages.
 It is called in line 4.
+Methods that take the implicit self argument are called *instance methods* because they act on an instance of the struct, like in `p.dump()`.

 **Dunder methods**
 These structs have so-called *dunder* (short for double underscore) methods, like the